pingcap/docs-cn/dev/reference/tools/tidb-lightning/monitor.md

 ## Monitor configuration

-- If TiDB Lightning is installed using TiDB Ansible, simply add the servers to the `[monitored_servers]` section in the `inventory.ini`.
+- If TiDB Lightning is installed using TiDB Ansible, simply add the servers to the `[monitored_servers]` section in the `inventory.ini` file.
 Then the Prometheus server can collect their metrics.
 - If TiDB Lightning is manually installed, follow the instructions below.

 ### `tikv-importer`